Please support our

 The committee has the right to inspect all aircraft from impound until the posting of the race results at the terminus of the event.

 Race materials specifying the procedures, mandatory checkpoints and timing points will not be provided to entrants until after the impound process is complete.

 At, or prior to, impound, each entrant will be provided with a Rally Crew Handbook (aka P.O.H.).
 The Rally Book contains all of the procedures, course data, special radio procedures, timing lines and checkpoints required to complete the Rally.

 A. Supervision.
 Fueling will be performed or supervised by the pilot at all points including Hayward.
-UNDER PENALTY OF DISQUALIFICATION, NO FUELING MAY BE DONE AT ETHIER THE INTERMEDIATE OR ENDING RALLY AIRPPORTS UNLESS UNDER THE OBSERVATION OF A RACE OFFICIAL.
+UNDER PENALTY OF DISQUALIFICATION, NO FUELING MAY BE DONE AT EITHER THE INTERMEDIATE OR ENDPOINT RALLY AIRPORTS UNLESS UNDER THE OBSERVATION OF A RACE OFFICIAL.

 B. Fuel Level.
 The pilot will determine the proper level of fuel added to his aircraft by visual reference.
 No fuel measurement devices other than a simple non-calibrated fuel dipstick with a single fuel-level mark, may be used unless special permission has been given by the race committee as a result of potentially unsafe weight and balance conditions, or an irregular configuration of the filler neck.
 Use of dip sticks or measuring tubes with mulitple graduations is not permitted.